 Because of many things, Cuba is a great place for families with children to consider.
 First of all, many other families with children live here, making Cuba a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Cuba has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Cuba’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-Cuba is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Cuba does not have a public transit system used by locals to get to and from work.

 The population of Cuba overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
 Of adults 25 and older in Cuba, 21.02% have at least a bachelor's degree.